ray-project/ray-llm/models/README.md

       bucket_uri: s3://large-dl-models-mirror/models--mosaicml--mpt-7b-instruct/main-safetensors/
     # How to initialize the model.
     initializer:
       # Initializer type.
-Can be one of:
+For static batching, can be one of:
       # - SingleDevice - just load the model onto a single GPU
       # - DeviceMap - use the `device_map` argument to load the model onto multiple
       #   GPUs on a single node